bbauska/UC-Davis-JS-Basics/readme.md

 These elements on the page are nodes, and JavaScript understands the relationships between the nodes.
-And we can use methods and properties to do what\'s called traversing the document and getting from one node to another so that we could affect it with JavaScript.
+And we can use methods and properties to do what&apos;s called traversing the document and getting from one node to another so that we could affect it with JavaScript.

 For example, if NodeA was that article, and it has three children, you